todaywasawesome/color-coded/QUOTES.md

 “Programming is not a zero-sum game.
 Teaching something to a fellow programmer doesn’t take it away from you.”
 -John Carmack

+“A phased approach to continuous delivery is not only preferable, it’s infinitely more manageable.”—Maurice Kherlakian